mgalfre/DLCV-project/README.md

 3. Plots:
     - `plots`: folder containing plots obtained in the inference phase for our models
 4. Data preprocessing and visualization:
-    - `data_processing.ipynb`: jupyter notebook of initial preprocessing steps to obtained the final dataframes we will use for our modles
+    - `data_processing.ipynb`: jupyter notebook of initial preprocessing steps to obtaine the final dataframes we will use for our modles
     - `data_visualization.ipynb`: jupyter notebook for exploratory analysis and visualization
 5. Faster R-CNN:
     - `Faster_training.ipynb`: jupyter notebook containing the training code for Faster R-CNN